 Data highlight

-Oklahoma has 188 primary care HPSAs, most of which are nonmetro areas.
-The population of Oklahomans living in HPSAs exceeds 1.4 million.
-Rhode Island meets the needs of 72.1% of the HPSAs while Delaware meets 16.4%, however neither state has rural HSPAs.
-Oklahoma ranks 14 of 51 [1][2].
+Oklahoma ranks #8 out of 51 (including DC) for number of HPSAs.
+OK has 190 primary care HPSAs, most of which are in rural areas (the population of Oklahomans living in HPSAs exceeds 1.4 million).
+Rhode Island meets the needs of 72.1% of their HPSAs, while Delaware meets the needs of 14.85%.
+That said, neither state has rural HSPAs.

 Definition